Catalog Search Results

 Description

 "This abundance led to a volume of robust stories with the nerve to push against narrative expectations.
 The Best American Short Stories 2024 boasts a collection of twenty stories that "buzz with their own strange logic."
 A man becomes a tourist in his own hometown.
 An unemployed jeweler sails in an antique slave ship.
-A therapist decides to call an ex-patient years after their last session"--
+A therapist decides to call an ex-patient years after their last session"-- Provided by publisher.

 Publisher